9 Places to Cash a Check (Including Handwritten Checks)

 PayPal

-PayPal is one of the largest payment processors in the world, and it also offers a way to cash a check.
+PayPal is one of the largest payment processors in the world.
+It also offers a way to cash a check.
 It’s partnered with First Century Bank and Ingo Money to provide this service.

-As with Ingo Money, you’ll need to first endorse the check, then use the app to take a picture of the front and back.
-Once your check is approved, you’ll be prompted to write “VOID” across the front of the check.
+As with Ingo Money, you’ll need to endorse the check first, then use the app to take a picture of the front and back.
+Once your check is approved, you can write “VOID” across the front.

 Checks must be a minimum of $5 and a maximum of $5,000.
 You can cash multiple checks up to $5,000 per day and $15,000 per month.